mariapetra/ztm-python-dev/functional_programming/functional_programming.md

 Pure function - a simple function
-Something will happen to an input - everytime it says the same thing input should = output should not have any side effects
+Guideline rather than absolute - sometimes we need to interact with the outside world Something will happen to an input - everytime it says the same thing input should = output should not have any side effects